Husband, wife found dead inside Oak Park home under 'suspicious circumstances,' police say

 OAK PARK, Ill.
 (WLS) -- A husband and wife were found dead inside a home in west suburban Oak Park Monday night, police said.

-Police responded to a call for a well-being check in the 500-block of Fair Oaks Avenue at about 7:30 p.m. and found two people dead inside.
+Police responded to a call for a well-being check in the 500-block of Fair Oaks Avenue near the Frank Lloyd Wright Historic District at about 7:30 p.m. and found two people dead inside.

 A preliminary investigation indicates the deaths were under suspicious circumstances, police said.
 Police officers were seen inside the home taking pictures Tuesday morning.